kptdev/kpt/site/content/en/guides/producer/functions/ts/develop/_index.md

    Developing functions in TypeScript.
 ---

-This guide will walk you through developing a KPT function using the Typescript SDK.
+This guide will walk you through developing a config function using the Typescript SDK.

 ## Setup